PRIZM-Experiment/prizm-data-wrangling/README.md

 ### Schema

-Below the Data, Hardware, and Index tables which make up the metadatabase schema are listed.
-Click on any table link to access more details about its contents and relationships to other tables in the schema.
-For an interactive diagram of the metadatabase schema, click [here](https://dbdiagram.io/d/6221828954f9ad109a58a8b9).
+Below the Data, Hardware, and Index tables which make up the PRIZM metadatabase are listed.
+Select a table to learn more about its structure and relationship to other tables in the schema.
+For an interactive diagram, click [here](https://dbdiagram.io/d/6221828954f9ad109a58a8b9).

 | Data | Hardware | Index |
 | ---- | -------- | ----- |